Static HTML sites with Markdown and Metalsmith

 The language in which all websites and web apps are being presented on the web browsers is HTML.

-This markup language is what web browsers read, understand and render.
-In addition to HTML, web applications usually have dedicated JavaScript code and style files.
+This markup language is what web browsers read, understand, and render.
+In addition to HTML, web applications in most cases have dedicated JavaScript code and style files.

-Static web site means that all HTML and Javascript required by web browser to render are statically generated and will not change.
+A static website means that all HTML and Javascript required by web browsers are statically generated on the server side and will not change.

-Which brings many benefits for web site performance – most of the content can be cached and is loaded by browser very fast.
+This brings many benefits for website performance – most of the content can be cached and can be loaded by the browser very fast.

-Such pages do not change, you dont need the backed server.
+Such pages do not change, you don’t need the backed server at all.
 Hence the name – static websites.

-Because of this nature, static web sites can be served from multiple platforms which allow content sharing.
+Because of this nature, static websites can be served from multiple platforms which allows content sharing.
 Examples would be GitHub pages or even DropBox.

 Generating static HTML websites

-What are most common ways of generating static HTML websites?
+What are the most common ways of generating static HTML websites?

-You can, of course, create and maintain your static website pages in HTML language itself.
+You can, of course, create and maintain your static website pages in HTML language as a set of files.

 However, being a markup language, HTML is hard to read for humans.

-In this tutorial, we are going to show you one of such static site generators – Metalsmith.
-You will learn how to setup and configure simple static web site.
+In this tutorial, we are going to use one of such static site generators – Metalsmith.
+You will learn how to set up and configure a simple static website.

-Now, everyone wishing to add their application to the list only has to issue a GitHub pull request to MobileGap GitHub project in order to update the pages.
+Now, everyone wishing to add their application to the list only has to issue a GitHub pull request to MobileGap GitHub project to update the pages.

 How did we set it up?